-The type of opportunities for practical experience and applied learning activities will vary between programs depending on the objectives of the program, the skills being developed and mode of program delivery.
+Opportunities for practical experience and applied learning activities will vary between programs depending on the objectives of the program, the skills being developed and mode of program delivery.

-Are there processes to support the ongoing development of program graduates?
+Q: Are there processes to support the ongoing development of program graduates?